integreat-io/map-transform/README.md

 #### `transform(transformFn, transformFnRev)` operation

-The simple beauty of the `transform()` operation, is that it will apply whatever function you provide it with to the data at that point in the pipeline.
-It's completely up to you to write the function that does the transformation.
+The simple beauty of the `transform()` operation, is that it will apply whatever function (transformer) you provide it with to the data at that point in the pipeline.
+It's up to you to write the function that does the transformation.

-You may supply a second function (`transformFnRev`), that will be used when [reverse mapping](#reverse-mapping).
-If you only supplies one function, it will be used in both directions.
+You may supply a second transformer (`transformFnRev`), that will be used when [reverse mapping](#reverse-mapping).
+If you only supplies one transformer, it will be used in both directions.
 You may supply `null` for either of these, to make it uni-directional, but it might be clearer to use `fwd()` or `rev()` operations for this.

-The functions you write for the transform operation should accept the source data as its only argument, and return the result of the relevant transformation.
+The transformers you write for the transform operation should accept the source data as its only argument, and return the result of the relevant transformation.
 The data may be an object, a string, a number, a boolean, or an array of these.
-It's really just up to you to write the appropriate function and use it at the right place in a transform pipeline.

-A simple transform function could, for instance, try to parse an integer from whatever you give it.
+A simple transformer could, for instance, try to parse an integer from whatever you give it.
 This would be very useful in the pipeline for a property expecting numeric values, but MapTransform would not protest should you use it on an object.
 You would probably just not get the end result you expected.